VP2 A96 Thomastown Panorama

 The Civil Aviation Authority (CAA) require all turbines taller than 150m to be fitted with visible, red aviation lights to ensure the safety of aircraft.
 As a result, the Lairdmannoch wind turbines will require aviation lighting, although the extent of this lighting is currently unknown.

-A nighttime lighting assessment will also be carried out as part of the Landscape and Visual Impact Assessment to fully assess potential impacts arising from the lights on the turbines.
+Wind2 are looking to agree a reduced lighting scheme with the CAA, however the exact details are yet to be determined.
+A night time lighting assessment will be carried out as part of the Landscape and Visual Impact Assessment to fully understand potential impacts arising from the lights on the turbines.

 Wind2 will undertake a full consultation with the relevant authorities to agree the lighting strategy as part of the planning application.